-Liechtenstein VASPs Allowed to Collect Travel Rule Data from Users: 21 Travel Rule Lets You Do Just That
+Liechtenstein VASPs to Collect Travel Rule Data from Users

-The Financial Market Authority (FMA) from Liechtenstein has shown it understands the challenges VASPs face during Travel Rule adoption, approaching the sunrise issue in its guidance.
-You can solve it with our solution made for this need: 21 Travel Rule.
+The Financial Market Authority (FMA) from Liechtenstein has shown it understands the challenges VASPs face during Travel Rule adoption, by approaching the sunrise issue in its guidance.

 However, the Liechtenstein Travel Rule guidance by the Financial Market Authority (FMA) was developed with special attention to the challenges VASPs all over the world have been facing when complying with this new requirement.
 Besides granting a grace period until the 1st of April, the FMA allows VASPs to start complying through distinct methods.